 7. Add and break apart: After 35-40 (or 20-25) minutes of simmering, add the other half a can of coconut milk.
 Then break apart the jackfruit using your wooden spatula.

-8. Simmer further: Simmer further for 10-15 minutes, until both the jackfruit and potatoes are cooked.
+8. Simmer further: Simmer further for 10-15 minutes, until both the jackfruit and potatoes are cooked and the rendang sauce thickens into a curry-like consistency.

-Freezing: Although freezing isn’t recommended since this dish is best served when fresh, you can freeze it in an air-tight container for up to 3 months.
+Freezing: Although freezing isn’t recommended, you can freeze it in an air-tight container for up to 3 months.

 A better alternative is to ‘batch-prepare’ your spice paste ingredients, then freeze the blended spice paste.